76% of customers are more likely to purchase when brands offer personalized experiences. But 63% of marketers struggle to meet these expectations.

 Why is it effective?

-First-party data is more reliable than its counterpart, third-party data, because it comes from your customers.
-It also follows privacy data and reduces the need to depend on third-party cookies.
+First-party data is more reliable than third-party data because it comes from your customers.
+It also protects privacy data and reduces reliance on third-party cookies.

 Key data points to collect:

-For each group, create a profile that includes quantitative data (like age, location, and purchase frequency) and qualitative insights (like goals, challenges, and motivations).
+For each group, create a profile that includes quantitative data (such as age, location, and purchase frequency) and qualitative insights (such as goals, challenges, and motivations).
 The more detailed your persona is, the more targeted your marketing strategies will be.

 Take this example: